 The vision at Fouke Elementary states, “Fouke Elementary School will engage all students in learning and equip them for college and career readiness in order to demonstrate integrity and pursue healthy lifestyles.”
 This vision provides the foundation for our staffs planning during their daily Professional Learning Communities (PLC's) and any additional preparation time that is available.

-- Each PLC establishes power standards per grade level.
+- Each PLC establishes essential standards and focus skills per grade level.

-- Common pacing guides and formative assessments are tied to the Total Instructional Alignment Model and the Common Core State Standards that drives our instruction.
+- Common pacing guides and formative assessments are tied to the Total Instructional Alignment Model and the State Standards that drives our instruction.

 - The Arkansas Comprehensive School Improvement Plan (ACSIP) is based on researched best practices and aligns our staff with our academic goals.

 - The PLC’s have created ownership for our entire staff where depth of student learning and sustainability of the best practices adopted continues to spread beyond our campus walls.